sherlynkek/vttp5_sdf_day02w/README.md

 - Methods
     - *deposit* - deposit some amount into the account.
 This operation should be added to the transactions list (above); for example, if $100 is added to the account, thenyou should add the following "*deposit $100 at <'date time>*" to transaction list

     Deposits only accepts positive amount.
 If an incorrect amount is given or account is closed, throw an *IllegalArgumentException*.

     - *withdraw* - withdraw some amount from the account.
-This operation should be added to the transactions list (above); for example, if $100 is added to the account, then you should add the following "*withdraw $100 at <'date time>*" ti transaction list
+This operation should be added to the transactions list (above); for example, if $100 is added to the account, then you should add the following "*withdraw $100 at <'date time>*" to transaction list

     Withdraw only accepts positive amount.
 If an incorrect amount is given or the account is closed, throw an *IllegalArgumentException*

 - Constructor